BryanKCodes/tp/docs/DeveloperGuide.md

 <box type="info" seamless>

 **Note:**
-If no valid parameters are provided, all persons are shown.
-The `list` command can also be used to reset the view and display everyone.
+The `list` command can be used to reset the view and display everyone.

 </box>